lorddex/daily-bot/README.md

 This is a Flask app that can be used on Slack and that helps to track what are the tasks done by a user and create a daily report of them.

+*NOTE* Messages won't be stored into the bot database, only the data to get them from slack.

 ## Usage

 Send a private message to the Slack Bot linked to this application or tag the bot.